DanielHilpoltsteiner/danielhilpoltsteiner.github.io/_pages/about.md

 Hi there, my name is Daniel and i'm located near Munich in Bavaria.
 I'm currently a research associate, focussing on business processes in small and medium sized companys.
 People would describe me as an real tech enthusiast.
+In the last years i was participating in ACM GCPC and NWERC as Coach of the university teams.